Single-Sample Prophet Inequalities via Greedy-Ordered Selection: From Order-Oblivious Secretaries to Pointwise- s

 An important observation is that every known \sspi{} policy is \emph{also} a \psspi{} policy with the same competitive guarantee.

-\begin{observation} Every known \sspi{} policy, including the single-choice \sspi{} of \cite{RubinsteinWW20}, any \sspi{} in \citep{AzarKW14}, and our policies, falls into the class of \psspi{}s. \end{observation}
+\begin{observation} Every known \sspi{} policy, including the single-choice \sspi{} of \citet{RubinsteinWW20}, any \sspi{} in \citet{AzarKW14}, and our policies, falls into the class of \psspi{}s. \end{observation}

-Perhaps surprisingly, we can establish the following result, which is a partial converse to the reduction in \cref{lem:OOStoPSSPI}:
+Perhaps surprisingly, we can establish the following result, which is a partial converse to the reduction in \Cref{lem:OOStoPSSPI}:

-\begin{customTheorem} For any downward-closed feasible set of elements, given any $\alpha$-competitive \psspi{}, one can construct a $2\alpha$-competitive \oos{}. \end{customTheorem} \begin{proof} Given an $\alpha$-competitive policy P for the \psspi{} problem, we construct a policy A for the \oos{} problem as follows: (Phase 1) Let $k \sim \mathrm{Binomial}(n, \nicefrac{1}{2})$ be a random number of elements.
-Observe (without collecting) the rewards of the first $k$ elements in uniformly random order, and feed them to P as the \emph{samples} of the corresponding elements.
-For the elements that are not yet observed, we feed to P \emph{zeros} as the corresponding samples.
-(Phase 2) For the remaining elements arriving in adversarial order, the \oos{} policy A mimics the decisions of P (i.e., the \oos{} policy accepts if and only if P accepts), skipping the elements that are parsed in Phase 1.
+\begin{theorem} For any downward-closed feasible set of elements, given any $\alpha$-competitive \psspi{}, one can construct a $2\alpha$-competitive \oos{}. \end{theorem} \begin{proof} Given an $\alpha$-competitive policy $\mathcal{P}$ for the \psspi{} problem, we construct a policy $\mathcal{A}$ for the \oos{} problem as follows: \paragraph{Phase 1} Let $k \sim \mathrm{Binomial}(n, \nicefrac{1}{2})$ be a random number of elements.
+Observe (without collecting) the rewards of the first $k$ elements in uniformly random order, and feed them to $\mathcal{P}$ as the \emph{samples} of the corresponding elements.
+For the elements that are not yet observed, we feed to $\mathcal{P}$ \emph{zeros} as the corresponding samples. \paragraph{Phase 2} For the remaining elements arriving in adversarial order, the \oos{} policy $\mathcal{A}$ mimics the decisions of $\mathcal{P}$ (i.e., the \oos{} policy accepts if and only if $\mathcal{P}$ accepts), skipping the elements that are parsed in Phase 1.

 We now show that the above policy is $2\alpha$-competitive for the \oos{} problem.
 Let $\opt(\text{\oos{}})$ be the optimal reward for the \oos{} problem on some instance, and let $\opt(\text{\psspi{}})$ be the prophet's reward on the corresponding instance where the rewards of $k$ elements chosen uniformly at random are set to zero.
-For our selection of $k$, it is not difficult to verify that the reward of each element is zero (and its weight is provided to P as a sample) with probability half.
+For our selection of $k$, it is not difficult to verify that the reward of each element is zero (and its weight is provided to $\mathcal{P}$ as a sample) with probability half.
 Hence, given that the optimal solution to \oos{} is feasible for \psspi{} and the reward of each element ``survives'' with probability half, it follows that